 The shortlist for IPAF’s 13th edition includes five male and one female authors, ranging in age from 34 to 75 and representing five countries.

 The shortlist features two authors who have been previously recognised by the International Prize for Arabic Fiction – Jabbour Douaihy (shortlisted for the inaugural IPAF in 2008 with June Rain and in 2012 with The Vagrant, and longlisted in 2015 with The American Quarter) and Youssef Ziedan (winner of the prize in 2009 with Azazeel).
-Shortlisted author Abdelouahab Aissaoui took part in an IPAF ‘Nadwa’ (creative writing workshop for talented young writers) in 2016.
+Shortlisted author Abdelouahab Aissaoui took part in an IPAF ‘Nadwa’ (creative writing workshop for talented young writers learning how to write a nonfiction book) in 2016.

 The 2020 shortlist, listed in alphabetical order by author surname, is as follows:

 |Author||Title||Country of Origin||Publisher|

 |Khalil Alrez||The Russian Quarter||Syria||Difaf Publishing|